 As we can see, external cues are extremely influential in determining when we feel hungry and how much we choose to eat.
 Despite the principal role external cues play, we are often unaware of these cues.
 For example, in a study in which pairs of participants were given a chance to eat, they took cues from each other, so that if one partner ate more, the other did too (Vartanian et al., 2008).
 However, participants did not indicate that the amount they ate was influenced by their partner’s behavior, but rather attributed their intake to taste and hunger.
 Thus, a lack of awareness of external factors may make it difficult to attenuate these influences on excessive food intake.

 Other psychological factors may also lead us to eat unnecessarily.
 Stress in particular has been shown to drive us to consume more food.
 In a study of female participants only, Groesz et al. (2011) found that greater reported stress was associated with participants’ drive to eat, as measured by feelings of hunger, binge eating, disinhibited eating, and ineffective efforts to regulate eating.
-Kandiah et al. (2006) found that stress produced a change in appetite in 81% of participants, and that 62% of these participants experienced an increase in appetite.
+Kandiah et al. (2006) found that stress produced a change in appetite in 81 percent of participants, and that 62 percent of these participants experienced an increase in appetite.
 Those with an increased appetite were also more likely to choose sweet or mixed foods such as desserts or burgers.
-Interestingly, while 80% of participants reported eating healthily normally, this number dropped to 33% when they were stressed.
+Interestingly, while 80 percent of participants reported eating healthily normally, this number dropped to 33 percent when they were stressed.
 This increased drive to eat and to eat unhealthily may explain why stress may contribute to obesity.

 Ironic effects of a restricted diet